dalzilio/mcc/README.md

 Flags:
-      --debug         output a readable version in a format that can be displayed by Tina -i, --file string   name of the input file (.pnml) -h, --help          help for hlnet
-      --name          use PNML (document) name for the output file -o, --out string    basename of the output file (without extension, default to input file basename) --sliced        use structured naming for places
+      --debug         output a readable version in a format that can be displayed by Tina -i, --file string   name of the input file (.pnml) --name          use PNML (document) name for the output file -o, --out string    basename of the output file (without extension, default to input file basename) or - for stdout --sliced        use structured naming for places
-      --stats         print statistics (nb. of places, trans. and computation time) but do not output the net --verbose       add extra information in the labels of the .net file
+      --stats         print statistics (nb. of places, trans. and computation time); do not output the net --verbose       add extra information in the labels of the .net file
 ```